Skip to main content

 Check the Task Manager for the Web Connector

-After your computer finishes booting up, the Web Connector should automatically start invisibly in the background.
+After your computer finishes booting up and you sign in, the Web Connector should automatically start invisibly in the background.
 Let’s check if it is running:

 1. Open the Windows Task Manager by searching for “Task Manager” in the Windows search bar (usually located in the bottom-left corner of your screen).